Fullmeals.

 Step 6: Laminate the Dough

 After , uncover the dough.
 Gently transfer the dough onto a clean, lightly floured surface.
 Stretch the dough into a large, thin rectangle.
 Fold the dough like an envelope, bringing one side to the middle, then the other side over it.
 Roll the dough tightly from one end to the other to form a log.
 Tuck in the ends to create a smooth ball.
-Cover the dough and let it rest for .
+Cover the dough and for .

 Step 7: Bulk Fermentation